George-Zyryanov/test-task-3/README.md

 - TypeScript

 ## 📝 Notes
-- Tests run on Chromium, Firefox, and WebKit
+- Tests run on Chromium
-- Reports in `playwright-report` directory
+- Reports could be viewed in GitHub Pages, see in screenshots
-- Failed tests include screenshots/videos